Brandon-Rozek/website/content/blog/gpgkeygen.md

 Requested keysize is 4096 bits
 ```

+For keysizes, the bigger the more secure.
+The tradeoff is in the time it takes to perform the cryptographic operations.
-I went for the highest available option.
+Since I rarely encrypted very large inputs, I went for the highest available option as the encryption time to me
+is negligable.

 ```
 Please specify how long the key should be valid.